-The Foundation's liabilities rose 6.5% year-over-year as both trade accounts payable and amounts held in custody for others saw significant increases by year-end.
-The latter increase was the result of positive investment performance that increased the value of assets the Foundation invests for two related entities.
-The increase in accounts payable related to two large billings, one in support of the Boonshoft School of Medicine's geriatric program and the other due to the WSU Alumni Association as a reimbursement for some of its operating expenses.
+The Foundation's liabilities declined 8.7% year-over-year as both trade accounts payable and amounts owed to Wright State University decreased significantly over the previous year.
+The decline in both of these liabilities can be attributed to timing issues.
+The trade accounts payable decline resulted from two large billings, one in support of the Boonshoft School of Medicine's geriatric program and the other due to the WSU Alumni Association as a reimbursement for some of its operating expenses in the previous fiscal year, that were not repeated at the end of FY24.

-Given the impact of positive investment performance and fundraising results, it is no surprise that the Foundation's total net asset position increased significantly as well.
-Total net asset value rose 7.3% or \$10.6 million for the year.
-Unrestricted net assets, that is those net assets without donor restrictions, also rose, increasing by \$1.1 million or 10.1%.
-Unrestricted net assets ended the year with a value of \$12.4 million, up from previous year's value of \$11.2 million.
-Despite the positive net asset position in FY23, the increase experienced in FY23 did not restore values to FY21 levels.
+Given the dynamics discussed above, it is no surprise that the Foundation's total net asset position increased significantly as well in FY24.
+Total net asset value rose 8.2% or \$12.8 million for the year.
+Restricted but spendable net assets increased \$8.4 million for FY24, a growth rate of 9.6%.
+Permanently restricted net assets saw an increase of \$1.6 million or 2.8% for the year.
+Unrestricted net assets, that is those net assets without donor restrictions, also rose, increasing by \$2.9 million or 23.4%.
+Unrestricted net assets ended the year with a value of \$15.2 million, the highest value in the past ten years and up from the previous year's value of \$12.4 million.